 Let this simmer until the wine is absorbed.

-Then add in the tomato paste.
+Then add in 6 ounces of tomato paste.

 Lastly, season with 3/4 to 1 teaspoon kosher salt and a few grinds of black pepper.

 This sauce is thick and luscious and is absolutely amazing!

 Besides pizza, this sauce can be used as a spread on sandwiches, filling for pizza rolls or as a dip for mozzarella cheese sticks.
 The options are endless!

 There’s pizza sauce and then there’s homemade pizza sauce and homemade is the best!

 - 2 cloves garlic, pressed through a garlic press

 - 2 tablespoons minced sun-dried tomatoes, packed in olive oil

 - 1½ teaspoon dried basil

 - 2 tablespoons white wine, like Sauvignon Blanc